UnrealLink/pac-man/README.md

 ## How to use

-If you want to train a model using Approximate Q-Learning,
+If you want to train a model using Approximate Q-Learning, uncomment the corresponding lines in the main function at the end of *Q_learning.py* and run the file.

 If you want to train a model using Deep Q-Networks, uncomment the corresponding lines in the main function at the end of *DQN.py* and run the file.